MishriApar/orange_pi_aosp/README.md

 *****************
 * Install only
 *****************
-Follow files by following sequence only to install your downloaded AOSP source code.
-1	Environment setup
+Follow files by following sequence only to install your downloaded AOSP source code.\n 1	Environment setup
 2 Build Kernel
 3 Build Android